Rachel Carson: Posthumous honors

 The ceremonial auditorium on the third floor of EPA headquarters, the William Jefferson Clinton Federal Building, is named after Carson.
 The Rachel Carson Room is close to the EPA Administrator's office.
 It has been the site of numerous important announcements, including the Clean Air Interstate Rule.

 A number of conservation areas have been named for Carson as well.
 Between 1964 and 1990, 650 acres (263 ha) near Brookeville in Montgomery County, Maryland were acquired and set aside as the Rachel Carson Conservation Park, administered by the Maryland-National Capital Park and Planning Commission.
 In 1969, the Coastal Maine National Wildlife Refuge became the Rachel Carson National Wildlife Refuge; expansions will bring the size of the refuge to about 9,125 acres (3,693 ha).
 In 1985, North Carolina renamed one of its estuarine reserves in honor of Carson, in Beaufort.

 Carson is also a frequent namesake for prizes awarded by philanthropic, educational and scholarly institutions.
 The Rachel Carson Prize, founded in Stavanger, Norway in 1991, is awarded to women who have made a contribution in the field of environmental protection.
 The American Society for Environmental History has awarded the Rachel Carson Prize for Best Dissertation since 1993.
 Since 1998, the Society for Social Studies of Science has awarded an annual Rachel Carson Book Prize for "a book length work of social or political relevance in the area of science and technology studies."
 The Society of Environmental Journalists gives an annual award and two honourable mentions for books on environmental issues in Carson's name, such as was awarded to Joe Roman's Listed: Dispatches from America's Endangered Species Act in 2012.
 The Sierra Club and its foundation recognize donors who have provided for the club in their estate plans as the Rachel Carson Society.
 The Rachel Carson Center for Environment and Society at Ludwig-Maximilians-Universität München (Germany) awards post-doctoral fellowships in the area of the environment and society.

 The Rachel Carson sculpture in Woods Hole, Massachusetts was unveiled on July 14, 2013.
 Google created a Google Doodle for Carson's 107th birthday on May 27, 2014.
 Carson was featured during the "HerStory" video tribute to notable women on U2's tour in 2017 for the 30th anniversary of The Joshua Tree during a performance of "Ultraviolet (Light My Way)" from the band's 1991 album Achtung Baby.
+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Carson for 1963.